nullbitsco/docs/snap/build_guide_en.md

 Make sure each switch pin has enough solder to form a nice solid joint.

+If building with hotswap sockets and a switch plate, after soldering, insert switches into the switch plate before installing on the PCB.
+It helps to seat switches in the corner positions on the plate, then insert into the sockets, then insert the remaining switches into the plate and sockets.

 ## 16. Slide the acrylic spacer onto the standoffs